JackLinMaker/DoodleDrop/README.markdown

 DoodleDrop 2DX Version
 =======================

-I use the state machine and message dispatch to this game. but there is some problem in it.
+I use the state machine and message dispatch to this game.but there is some problem in it.
 ---------------------------------

 1:I use BaseGameEntity as the Base Class for all the entities in the